 If you're planning to undertake a postgraduate course and are from outside the European Economic Area you may need an ATAS certificate.
 Please note that from 6 July 2018 the ATAS condition will apply to courses with a duration of less than six months alongside courses over six months.

 The Academic Technology Approval Scheme (ATAS) applies to all students from outside the European Economic Area (EEA) who plan to undertake postgraduate study in certain subject areas.
-Whether an applicant falls under ATAS is determined by the course or programme's Joint Academic Coding System (JACS) code which you will need to be able to identify if you require an ATAS certificate.
-Please check carefully to see whether your subject area is included.
+Whether an applicant falls under ATAS is determined by the course or programme's Joint Academic Coding System (JACS) code.
+Please note than from January 2019 JACS codes will be replaced by HECoS codes.

 If you're joining an undergraduate programme with integrated Masters you may also need ATAS clearance.
-If you're not sure, please contact the school where you will be studying for clarification.
+If you're not sure, please contact the School where you will be studying for clarification.

 You must also obtain an ATAS certificate before you begin you studies if you are a non-EEA national with any type of immigration permission other than Tier 4.

-If you require an ATAS certificate do not make an immigration application before you have your ATAS certificate has been issued to you, as your application will be refused.
+If your course of study require an ATAS certificate, do not make your Tier 4 application before your ATAS certificate has been issued to you, as your application will be refused.